LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ~~~
 {: .bash}

-It is required that we tell Git who we are so that our committs can be attributed to us.
+It is required that we tell Git who we are so that our commits can be attributed to us.
 This attribution is important for how Git is used as a collaborative tool.
 In order for us to collaborate, we must be able to identify our collaborators uniquely.

 Now we have set the directory up as a repository, and configured it locally, we can see how we are going.